trufflesuite/trufflesuite.com/src/docs/truffle/quickstart.md

 1. Download and install [Ganache](/ganache).

-1. Open `truffle.js` in a text editor.
+1. Open `truffle-config.js` or `truffle.js` in a text editor.
 Replace the content with the following:

    ```javascript
    module.exports = {